TheReedMiller/16-Bit-Cirsim-Computer/README.md

 # 16-Bit-Cirsim-Computer
 ![16-Bit-Computer](https://github.com/TheReedMiller/16-Bit-Cirsim-Computer/assets/174283892/d76dfa85-a093-4c33-b695-6e8722d19df8)
  This is a 16 Bit Computer, build withing the Framework of the Cirsim Circuitry software.
+Given Machine code for Compiled ARM64 code.
+This computer-circuit will execute those commands.
+Below I will explain what each image, and circuitry component is responsible for.

  By accessing the M1 Memory Bank within this ciruit.
 I was able to upload Machine Code (Hex), that instructed this computer to execute dasks just as a ARM64 compiler + 16 Bit Computer would.

  For Example:
  If I was to compile the following ARM64 code